 About Now

-SQLite has a WAL mode (the default is journal mode), but you’re likely using it if you want higher write throughput.
-SQLite also has a PRAGMA called synchronous which configures how fsync is called.
-The default is NORMAL.
-This is what the docs say:
+SQLite also has a WAL mode, and you’re likely using it if you want higher write throughput.
+The synchronous PRAGMA also applies to WAL.
+The default is FULL:

 [..] but WAL mode does lose durability.
 A transaction committed in WAL mode with synchronous=NORMAL might roll back following a power loss or system crash.